Overview

 Speed Dating: Economics

-I ran a total of 30 speed dating events, experimenting with age groups ranging from 22 - 49 years old.
+I ran a total of 30 speed dating events in 2021 - 2022, experimenting with age groups ranging from 22 - 49 years old.

 Attendance